Other products

 Store away from food, drink and animal feeding stuff.

-Laminated sachet consisting of polypropylene/low density polyethylene/aluminium foil.
+Laminated bag consisting of polypropylene/low density polyethylene/aluminium foil.

 13 September 1999